syheliel/jpf-wiki-sync/Home.md

 ---

 #### Latest JPF News
+*  02/08/2025 [GSoC 2025](https://summerofcode.withgoogle.com): The JPF team will apply again as mentor organization for the GSoC program!
+To learn more, please visit the [JPF/GSoC](https://github.com/javapathfinder/jpf-core/wiki/JPF-Google-Summer-of-Code-2025) page.
 *  02/23/2024 [GSoC 2024](https://summerofcode.withgoogle.com): The JPF team has been accepted again as mentor organization for the GSoC program!
 To learn more, please visit the [JPF/GSoC](https://github.com/javapathfinder/jpf-core/wiki/JPF-Google-Summer-of-Code-2024) page.
 *  01/29/2024 [GSoC 2024](https://summerofcode.withgoogle.com): The JPF team will apply again as mentor organization for the GSoC program!
 To learn more, please visit the [JPF/GSoC](https://github.com/javapathfinder/jpf-core/wiki/JPF-Google-Summer-of-Code-2024) page.
 *  07/21/2022 JPF is now on [Twitter](https://twitter.com/Java_Pathfinder)!
 Follow us and check out our feed for the latest news and updates.